Jerpin/number-detection/README.md

 # number-detection
+Digital image processing was used to preprocess and detect the number.
+CNN model was used for classification.

 This is a task uses raspberry pi with camera to recognize a number.
 Raspberrypi is set on a ship which is going to sail to where the number is.

 There will be three numbers, which are 1, 13, and 3.
 Only 1 and 3 were to be recognized.